-Access to Health Forms and Health Logs is restricted to the Bishop, his delegates (including but not limited to the Chancellor, the Director of Faith Formation, the Director of Huston Camp and Conference Center, the Archivist/Records Manager), medical personnel directly involved in treatment of the individual named in the record, and, with the necessary permission, parents of a minor child named in the record or if an adult, the individual named in the record.
+Access to Health Forms and Health Logs is restricted to the Bishop, his delegates (including but not limited to the Chancellor, the Canon for Youth & Young Adults, the Director of Huston Camp and Conference Center, the Archivist/Records Manager), medical personnel directly involved in treatment of the individual named in the record, and, with the necessary permission, parents of a minor child named in the record or if an adult, the individual named in the record.
 Anyone else, including representatives of civil authorities, will be referred to the Chancellor.

+STUDENT FILES
-STUDENT FILES: Records of individuals who have applied to, attended and/or graduated from the Diocesan School of Ministry and Theology (DSOMAT).

-Content of Student Files may include application form, transcripts from high school and/or college, test scores, grade sheets, scholarship requests, DSOMAT transcripts, evaluations of the student and correspondence.
+Records of individuals who have applied to, attended and/or graduated from the Iona Olympia School or the previous Diocesan School of Ministry and Theology (DSOMAT).
+Content of Student Files may include application form, transcripts from high school and/or college, test scores, grade sheets, scholarship requests, transcripts, evaluations of the student and correspondence.

-The Diocesan School of Ministry and Theology (DSOMAT) is the Office of Record.

-Access to Student Files is restricted for a period of 30 years after the student's death to the Bishop, his delegates (including but not limited to the Bishop Suffragan, the Chancellor, the Dean of the Diocesan School of Ministry and Theology, the Registrar of the Diocesan School of Ministry and Theology, the Convenor of the DSOMAT Board of Directors, the Secretary for Vocations, the Archivist/Records Manager) and, with the necessary permission, faculty members.
-Students may have access to their individual files upon request from the Dean or the Registrar.
+The Iona Olympia School or the previously Diocesan School of Ministry and Theology (DSOMAT) is the Office of Record.
+Access to Student Files is restricted for a period of 30 years after the student's death to the Bishop, his delegates (including but not limited to the Chancellor, the Dean, the Project Manager for Faith Formation, the Archivist/Records Manager) and, with the necessary permission, faculty members.
+Students may have access to their individual files upon request to the Dean.
 Anyone else, including representatives of civil authorities, will be referred to the Chancellor.
-30 years after the death of the student, limited access for research purposes may be granted at the Archivist's discretion.
+Thirty (30) years after the death of the student, limited access for research purposes may be granted at the Archivist's discretion.

-BEQUESTS, WILLS, TRUSTS & GIFTS: Records of bequests, wills, trusts and gifts benefiting the Diocese.
+BEQUESTS, WILLS, TRUSTS & GIFTS

-Contents include terms and any related documentation.
+Records of bequests, wills, trusts and gifts benefiting the Diocese, its parishes, missions, institutions, etc. Contents include terms and any related documentation.
 The Treasurer's Office is the Office of Record.

-Access to Bequests, Wills, Trusts & Gifts is restricted for a period of 30 years after the death of the individual who made the bequest, will, trust or gift to the Bishop, his delegates (including but not restricted to the Bishop Suffragan, the Chancellor, the Director of Evangelism and Planned

-Giving/Stewardship, the Administrative Assistant for Evangelism and Planned Giving/Stewardship, the Treasurer, the Comptroller, and the Archivist/Records Manager.)
+Access to Bequests, Wills, Trusts & Gifts is restricted for a period of 30 years after the death of the individual who made the bequest, will, trust or gift to the Bishop, his delegates (including but not restricted to the Chancellor, the Director of Stewardship & Development; the Administrative Assistant for Stewardship & Development, the Treasurer, the Canon for Finance and the Archivist/Records Manager.)
 The individuals who made the bequest, will, trust or gift may have access to their individual files upon request to the Treasurer.
 Anyone else, including representatives of civil authorities will be referred to the Chancellor.
-30 years after death, limited access for research purposes may be granted at the Archivist's discretion if not otherwise restricted by the terms of the bequest, will, trust or gift.
+Thirty (30) years after death, limited access for research purposes may be granted at the Archivist's discretion if not otherwise restricted by the terms of the bequest, will, trust or gift.